shinwonham/arms/README.md

    4) Modeling
    Select a pipeline (default examples provided): RF_pipeline (Random Forest), SVR_pipeline (Support Vector Regression) Train/validation split and 10-fold CV cells are provided.
-   Metrics reported: RMSE, MAE, R².
+(Metrics reported: RMSE, MAE, R²)
-   Plots saved as VSplot_{target}_*.png and VSplot_{target}_log*.png (Pred vs Actual).

-   5) Train Final Model
+   6) Train Final Model
    Fit on the filtered full training set.

- - Predict on new data (screening) Use one of the two flows:
+ - Predict on new data (screening) with one of the two flows:

    A. Provide your own Exp_Simulate sheet

    B. Generate a large combinatorial screen

 ## Key Features and Workflow